Wiebsonice/GalleryMatch/README.md

 ```
 6. Be sure to include the `.env` file in your `gitignore`

-### if you want to use a local database follow these steps, otherwise skip to 9.
+### If you want to use a local database follow these steps, otherwise skip to 9.
 7. Specify the path to the local mongodb storage
 ```
 mongod --dbpath <path to data directory>